 How busy is my train?

-How does the seat availability tool work?
+How do the seat availability tools work?

 Many of our trains have sensors on board which can detect the weight of each carriage taking into account passengers joining and leaving the train.
 This information is fed back to our engineering systems which then generate a loading figure for each train and each station that the train has stopped at.

 This information is then fed into industry information systems and enables us to display the average loading for trains for each individual day, based on the average loading figure from the previous week.
 This data is now available for both weekday and weekend services.

 If you're travelling within the next two hours, to find out how busy your train is, simply check your journey on our Live departure boards.

 You can also view SeatFinder information on our On Track app in the Departures & Arrivals and Common journeys features, making it even easier to stay up to date with how busy your train is while you're on the move.

 What if I'm planning to travel?

 If you’re planning your journey in advance, you can use our SeatFinder Timetables to see how busy trains usually are on each individual weekday.
 So if you’re only travelling a couple of days each week, then you can compare each day to help you find the quietest times to travel.

 Understanding how seat availability compares to social distancing